-- Bronchoscopy, a test in which the doctor inserts a device called a bronchoscope through your nose or mouth into your lungs to look inside your airways.
+- Bronchoscopy.
+Your provider will insert a thin tube (bronchoscope) through your nose or mouth into your lungs to look at your airways.

-- In some cases, a doctor will take a sample of lung tissue.
-A test of this tissue, called a biopsy, can further identify the type of ILD.
-During a biopsy, your doctor removes a small sample of tissue from the lung and studies it under a microscope to help identify the type of ILD.
+- Biopsy.
+Your provider will remove a small sample of tissue from your lung and study it under a microscope to help identify the type of ILD.

 Management and Treatment